Prevent unauthorized redistribution with automatic protection and prompt users to get your app on Google Play

 When ready, you can roll your release out to a production track in the Play Console, making your protected app available to all Google Play users in your chosen countries.

-Customize your store listing when users visit from integrity protection dialogs
+Customize your store listing when users visit from automatic protection prompts

-You can customize your store listing assets for any visitors who tap on integrity protection dialogs, including your app’s name, icon, descriptions, and graphic assets.
-To customize your store listing when users visit from an integrity protection dialog:
+You can customize your store listing assets for any visitors who tap on the prompt, including your app’s name, icon, descriptions, and graphic assets.
+To do so:

 1. Open Play Console and go to the App integrity page (Test and release > App integrity).